Presented by the FCBA Privacy and Data Security Committee

 Even before the passage of the TRACED Act, the FCC had before it a range of critical TCPA interpretation questions and issues, including the very consequential question of what is an “ATDS” and a range of consent, revocation and exception/exemption conditions.
 The agency also was in the midst of implementing its determination to stand up a reassigned number database.
 The panel will examine the range of issues the FCC is considering or implementing and where they might leave legitimate businesses and other callers seeking clarity and reasonable safe harbors.

-Laura H. Phillips, Partner, Faeger Drinker Biddle & Reath LLP
+Laura H. Phillips, Partner, Faegre Drinker Biddle & Reath LLP